MohdWasiq/PassLock/README.md

 # PassLock
-It is an iOS Application that saves the password of the different applications in Keychain at local level
+ It is an iOS application that saves the passwords of different applications in Keychain at the local level.

-sets passlock password to verify before opening application again users can add any application inside application and enter their respective password this application saves passwords in Keychain of the individual app at local level (at present but can also use APIs to make it global) added applications can also be added in favourite sections and also be deleted if users wants
+- Sets a passlock password to verify before opening the application again.
+- Users can add any application inside the app and enter the respective password.
+- This application saves passwords in the Keychain of the individual app at the local level (currently, but can also use APIs to make it global).
+- Added applications can also be added to the favorites section.
+- Applications can be deleted if the user wants.